 Spaniards may not share your herbivorous lifestyle, but if you share their enthusiasm for the best quality home-grown ingredients most of them will happily provide you a marvelously meatless meal.

 First, a tour of the garden, where vegetables and fruits and herbs grew harmoniously alongside one another and the smell of earth and wood smoke drifted through the air.
 Then, a glass of wine and an introduction to the allotments’ current gardeners.
 They were more than happy to have some new faces around for their garden’s birthday bash.
-My friend mentioned that some of us were vegetarian and no sooner said than done was a separate pan brought out and a veggie paella underway.
+My friend mentioned that some of us were vegetarian.
+No sooner said than done, there was a separate pan brought out and a veggie paella underway.

 Lost in the beauty of the garden, I suddenly noticed that there were now thirty or forty people there.
 A row or trestle tables had been set up and as people arrived they placed glorious offerings of coca, tortilla, bread, pastries and creamy and chocolaty cakes for pudding, which we sangria touting chancers delved into with glee.
 There were so many tortillas we had a tortilla judging in which it was concluded that one’s tortilla preferences came down to the firmness or gooieness of the tortilla.
 Team gooey anyone?